octokit/octokit-next.js/packages/endpoint/README.md

 });

 endpoint("");
-// Set cursor in the route argument and press `Ctrl + Enter` to get a type ahead for all REST API endpoints
+// Set cursor in the route argument and press `Ctrl + Space` to get a type ahead for all REST API endpoints
 // that exist in both github.com and GitHub Enterprise Server 3.0
 ```